tyShinkle/batch-script-tutorial/README.md

 # Batch Script Tutorial

-This is a tutorial for writing batch scripts or .bat scripts for Windows.
+This is a tutorial for writing batch scripts on Windows OS.